 - Submitting the same work for more than one class without disclosure and approval

-Applicable Actions for the Marriott School and/or the University
+Applicable Actions for BYU Marriott and/or the University

 Consequences of violating the Academic Honesty Policy range from receiving a failing grade on an assignment to dismissal from the university.